keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/Python/Python.rst

 --------

-**Note:** project 1 to 12 will be conducted with the built-in sensors an ED dot matrix of the Micro:bit main board V2
+**Note:** project 1 to 12 will be conducted with the built-in sensors an LED dot matrix of the Micro:bit mainboard V2

 Project 1：Heart Beat
 ~~~~~~~~~~~~~~~~~~~~~